-6 Reasons Why You (& Your Young Family) Should Move to Yardley, PA
+6 Reasons Why You Should Move to Yardley, PA

-Yardley has so much to offer and this list just scratches the surface but I think it's great insight into what makes Yardley special and amazing.
-I’ll be seeing you at Krysset and in town soon. - Jess
+Yardley has so much to offer you and your family!
+This just scratches the surface but I think it's great insight into what makes Yardley special and amazing.
+I’ll be seeing you at Krysset and around the boro town soon. - Jess

 1. It’s still small (in all the best ways) and just hip enough

-After coming from 5 years in Jersey City, I was a bit worried my husband and I wouldn’t fit into Yardley - we’re, like, sooo cool and edgy.
-Ha! ;) Tom (my husband) is a UX designer/manager and I’m a creative, a business owner, and jewelry designer (pre-Krysset).
+In 2018, after coming from 5 years in Jersey City, I was a bit worried my husband and I wouldn’t fit into Yardley–we’re, like, sooo cool and edgy, haha!
+Tom, my husband, is a UX designer and I’m a creative, a business owner, a former jeweler, and jewelry designer.

-We didn’t know anyone in Yardley when we moved here and we always tend to be the odd couple out… even more so in a suburban town (or so I thought).
+We also love heavy metal, Tom lives in black, and we don’t have children.
+Plus, we didn’t know anyone in Yardley when we moved here and we always tend to be the odd couple out; even more so in a suburban town–or so I thought.

 A few weeks into our new home, my neighbors’ 20 something son was standing outside with a heavy metal t-shirt on, and later that day I notice his dad’s license plate was the name of another metal band.
 We got to chatting and it turns out they’re both really into metal and go to shows all the time.